nextuponstream/totsugeki/examples/README.md

 # Examples

-## Abandonned experiments as examples
+## Abandoned experiments as examples

-The following examples cannot be run as traditionnal examples.
+The following examples cannot be run as traditional examples.
 Follow the corresponding README to use them:

 * web